ox/ox.github.io/_posts/2019-07-19-curvy-tiling.md

   </figcaption>
 </figure>

 It's important to try to divide the grid evenly across the rendering so that the edges of the tiles line up with the edges of the image.
-Logan even [notes](https://twitter.com/__lw/status/1147916923079802880) that he creates a 2mm bleed (empty space) with crop point and trims the paper after the lines are drawn.
+Logan even [notes](https://twitter.com/__lw/status/1147916923079802880) that he creates a 2mm bleed (empty space) with crop point and trims the paper after the lines are drawn to create the even edge-to-edge effect.

 ### Calculating tile curves